yash-0004/project-3/README.md

 - Online syncing or database backend
 - SMS/email notification simulation
 - More robust error handling and edge case management
+- For all different functions we will create each header file

 ---